Zainabobied/BKDGEC/README.md

 </p>

-2. **BKDGEC (Bidirectional Knowledge Distillation for GEC)**
-   - Utilizes two decoders:
-     - Forward decoder (right-to-left)
-     - Backward decoder (left-to-right)
-   - Implements knowledge distillation through regularization
-   - Uses Kullback-Leibler divergence to measure decoder agreement
-   - Leverages backward decoder's information about longer-term future
-   - Encourages auto-regressive GEC models to plan ahead
-   - Joint training process for both decoders
+2. **BKDGEC (Bidirectional Knowledge Distillation for GEC)** Employs two complementary decoders—one forward (right-to-left) and one backward (left-to-right)—that are trained jointly through a knowledge distillation mechanism with regularization.
+The model uses Kullback–Leibler divergence to measure agreement between the two decoding directions, allowing the backward decoder to provide information about longer-term future context while guiding the forward decoder to make more consistent predictions.
+This bidirectional setup mitigates exposure bias, encourages autoregressive GEC models to plan ahead, and enhances overall grammatical correction accuracy through a unified joint training process.

 <p align="center">
   <img src="/images%20and%20diagrams/model_gec.png" alt="BKDGEC Architecture" width="70%">